AndersDeath/diary2/000-current.md

 # 27 Februar - Dienstag - Berlin - 525 Tag der Einwanderung - Cloudy-Cold

 I was in the office today.
 I had a nice talk with my colleges.
 We discussed racism in eroupe and it was really interesting.
 Especially the situation in Italy where nothern part destroyed southern one.
 Not literally but culturally.
+Also I had to reject the startup person because I just don't jave resources for handling a company on so early stage.